shibudb-org/shibudb-client-python/README.md

 - `AuthenticationError`: Raised when authentication fails
 - `ConnectionError`: Raised when connection fails
 - `QueryError`: Raised when query execution fails
+- `PoolExhaustedError`: Raised when connection pool is exhausted

 ## Examples